Sing a New Psalm:

 watch some videos—understanding Old Testament liturgy

-People in one of our Psalms study groups expressed interest in learning more about ancient Hebrew worship practices.
+People in one of our psalms study groups expressed interest in learning more about ancient Hebrew worship practices.
 We recommend the videos recorded during author Matthew Phelps’ conference talks at our 2017 summer Bible study retreat.
 For these videos and talks from other previous retreats, check out our video page.
 You can learn more about the New Testament apocalyptic vision of heaven that builds on Old Testament prophecy in the Turning to God’s Word Catholic Bible study The Revelation of Jesus Christ: The Faithful Witness.

 the best Catholic commentary about Scripture